haxtheweb/edtechjoker/draft-outline.md

 - So let's blow things up a bit

 ## 20+ minutes
-- With the people around you, review your last blog post and code.
+- With the people around you, review your last two code projects.
-- Mark someone as the 'scribe' to document the conversation
+- Mark someone as the 'scribe' to document the conversation and create a https://gist.github.com/ in order to takes notes

-### Everyone discuss what you struggled with in the 1st stretch (converting card to Lit)
+### Everyone discuss what you struggled with in the 1st stretch (converting card to Lit / modern web dev approach)

 - When someone nailed it, show how you achieved that
 - If EVERYONE struggled with something and didn't get it; write down what your pod DID NOT GET AT ALL
-- If everyone nailed something, write that down in another column
+- If everyone nailed something, write that down in another group

 ### Everyone discuss what you struggled with in Stretch 2 (counter-app)